Ricardo Canales

-Ricardo Gabriel Canales Lanza (born 30 May 1982) is a Honduran footballer who currently plays for Vida as a goalkeeper.
+Ricardo Gabriel Canales Lanza (born 30 May 1982) is a Honduran former footballer who plays as a goalkeeper.

 A Honduran international since 2009, he represented his nation for two Gold Cups and Fifa World Cup 2010.

 Club career

 Nicknamed el Gato (The Cat), Canales made his debut in league on 16 May 2001 playing for Victoria against Real España.

 He was released from Motagua just after he returned from playing with the Honduras national football team in the 2010 FIFA World Cup in South Africa and he returned to Victoria.

 In July 2011 he signed for Atlético Choloma, and after two years of participation the club was regulated to Liga Nacional de Ascenso de Honduras.
 In the year 2013 he rejoined F.C.
 Motagua on a one-year contract in which he only completed the Apertura tournament.
 He signed for C.D.S.
 Vida at the start of the Clausura tournament after lack of playing time with F.C.
 Motagua, and was brought in to help the club fight regulation.